How AI transforms business processes - automation, self-learning, and key technologies for 2025

 While traditional automation requires regular human involvement to update algorithms or configure processes, AI can adapt its decisions on its own based on new data.

-The process becomes dynamic and self-learning.
-In real time, AI will not only analyze current data but also refine its algorithms, improving forecast accuracy, decision-making, and overall efficiency.
+In real time, AI will not only analyze current data but also improve its algorithms, increasing forecast accuracy, decision-making quality, and overall efficiency.

 Imagine a company that uses AI to manage logistics.
 In a traditional system, the computer merely calculates routes based on existing data about distances and road congestion.
 AI, however, will factor in not only current data but also historical data, weather conditions, and real-time traffic, and will predict how these factors might change.